 The installer requires administrative privileges to run and will attempt to escalate.
 It will then unpack the temporary files and begin installation verification.

 After selecting the edition, just enter your name and email.
 The installer will try to get this from the currently logged in user.
-We promise to not fill your inbox with pictures of Otters Who Look Like Benedict Cumberbatch

 Deploy to your favorite location, or just stick with the default of Program Files.